 Edit Business Rule: Click the Edit icon on the Action column to modify a Business Rule.

-Delete Business Rule: Click the Delete icon on the Action column to delete a Business Rule.
+Copy Business Rule: Click the Copy icon on the Action column to copy and create a new Business Rule.

 Export Business Rule: Click the EXPORT button to export the details of Business Rules in CSV format.

 Every custom rule starts with a trigger.
 They start the execution of your rules.
 Triggers will listen for events in SwiftKanban, such as when a card is blocked or when an attribute of a card is updated.

 - Add a recurring trigger or a non-recurring trigger.